GoogleChrome/developer.chrome.com/site/en/articles/contact-picker/index.md

 I hear from web developers, and is often the key reason they build an iOS/Android app.

-Available in Chrome 80 on Android, the [Contact Picker API][spec] is an on-demand API that allows users to select entries from their contact list and share limited details of the selected entries with a website.
+Available from Chrome 80 on Android M or later, the [Contact Picker API][spec] is an on-demand API that allows users to select entries from their contact list and share limited details of the selected entries with a website.
 It allows users to share only what they want, when they want, and makes it easier for users to